Spelt is a good alternative to wheat. This ancient grain is becoming increasingly popular. Find out why!

 Spelt is making a comeback today, thanks to a growing interest in healthier foods.

 In most recipes, spelt flour can be used in place of wheat flour.
-It imparts a nuttier flavor to baked goods than wheat.
+It imparts a nuttier flavour to baked goods than wheat.

 Prepackaged spelt products such as pasta and crackers are also popular.
 In addition to spelt flour, spelt is also available in de-hulled, whole grain form, which can be prepared and consumed similarly to rice.